 The third option would be a Task based rate, where we set different rates for different tasks, no matter who performs them.
 For example, Harry is our web developer, who will perform the website programming at $40 hourly rate and website testing at $20 hourly rate.

-We also know the total budget we have to complete this project - it's 10000$.
+We also know the total budget we have to complete this project - it's USD 10 000.
 When we enter our total budget, we are able to see how much funds (or hours) we have left on the project before hitting the red numbers.
 We will also choose to get notified when 90% of the budget is spent.

 Approving tracked time